 - Proof of Colorado residency such as a copy of your apartment lease, bank statement from a Colorado bank, or electric utility bill showing your residence address

 M-F, 8 a.m.-5 p.m.

 Full service office: CO License, CO State ID, Driving Exam, Driving Test

 To get a Colorado driver’s license, you will first have to pass a written exam and pay $14.00 (cash only) to obtain an instruction permit.
 Upon successful completion of the written exam, you will be able to schedule a driving exam (typically 1-3 weeks from completion of written exam – must bring your own car)…Driving exams must take place within 30 days of passing the written exam).
 After successful completion of the driving exam and submittal of a $50.50 license fee (cash only), you will be awarded a Colorado Drivers License.
 Note: Having an instruction permit allows you to practice driving before your scheduled driving exam.
 Practice driving must be conducted with someone at least 21 years of age who has a valid Colorado Drivers License.
 The total cost for obtaining a driver license is $64.50 ($14, Permit, $50.50; License).

 The written test is not very difficult, but you will need to study!
-You may download a handbook and more information about Colorado driving requirements at http://www.revenue.state.co.us/mv_dir/wrap.asp?incl=handbooks.
+You may download the Colorado Driver Handbook for more information about Colorado driving requirements.
 Everything you will need to know for the written test is contained in the handbook.